-Massachusetts General Hospital (MGH) is seeking a highly motivated, enthusiastic candidate to join our research group.
+The Wheeler Laboratory in the Center for Genomic Medicine at Massachusetts General Hospital (MGH) is seeking a highly motivated candidate to join our research group.
 Our research group studies human diseases that are caused by expanded microsatellite repeats, with a principal focus on Huntington’s disease.
 The laboratory employs a variety of complementary approaches that include modifier studies in mouse models and iPSCs, CRISPR-based technologies, molecular biology, biochemistry and microscopy.
-The ideal candidate will have skills in iPSC culture and in molecular biology.

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

 - Prepares basic solutions and performs base-level procedures as assigned (i.e. – pipetting, cell and tissue culture, etc.)